Add Google Tag Manager to a Maestro Form

 Import the Library into Maestro

-The GTM widget is a default implementation of a connector between any Maestro form and Google Analytics, via Google Tag Manager.
-The main purpose of having the connector that goes via GTM, instead of using GA directly as the core product can do, is to enable customers (or project teams) to take the GTM solution and adapt it, if needed, to integrate into other Analytics engines, or use it as a starting point to gather more fine grained information.
+The GTM widget is a connector between any Maestro form and Google Analytics, via Google Tag Manager.
+The main purpose of having the connector that goes via GTM, instead of using GA directly as the core product can do, is to enable customers to take the GTM solution and adapt it, if needed, to integrate into other Analytics engines, or use it as a starting point to gather more fine grained information.

 1. Log into Maestro.